 Bald Spots

 No, it’s not what you think.
-The tire never had hair and it’s certainly not losing it.
-A bald spot, in its simplest terms, depicts the fading away of a pattern initially present on the tire.
-It is a sign your tire is over-inflated and is stretched a tad-bit beyond its average limit.
+The tire never had hair, and it’s certainly not losing it.
+In its simplest terms, a bald spot depicts the fading away of a pattern initially present on the tire.
+It is a sign that your tire is overinflated and stretched beyond its average limit.

-What is over-inflation and how is it caused?
-Overinflation of your tire tends to take place when the middle portion of your tire is used in more abundance than the treads on either side.
+What is overinflation, and how is it caused?
+Overinflation occurs when the middle portion of your tire is used more frequently than the treads on either side.

-In simple terms, this causes the damage to be concentrated in a certain area, making it a lot more vulnerable to damage from various scenarios.
+Simply put, this causes the damage to be concentrated in a certain area, making it much more vulnerable to damage from various scenarios.

 The interesting part?
 It may not even be due to long usage.
-But it could lead you to a flat in the blink of an eye, leaving you confused as to why your recently purchased tire is now punctured beyond repair.
+But it could lead you to a flat in the blink of an eye, leaving you confused about why your recently purchased tire is now punctured beyond repair.

-The question that arises thereafter is, how do you prevent these bald spots from appearing?
+The question arises: how do you prevent these bald spots from appearing?

 Tire Pressure

 If your pressure is below average, this could lead to several consequences.
-Some of them could be an increase in the number of cracks in the sidewalls, more irregularity in wear and tear of the tire and distinguishable bald spots.
+Some could be increased sidewall cracks, more tire wear and tear irregularities, and distinguishable bald spots.

 Punctures

-It may be hard to spot these but a puncture in the rubber of your UTV tire is your final step to certifying that it is now damaged.
+It may be hard to spot these, but a puncture in the rubber of your UTV tire is your final step in certifying that it is now damaged.

 - Deflation of the whole tire